klimchukaa/survey/Readme.txt

 This is a short survey.
-Enter your name, surname and favourite movie.
+Enter your name, surname and a book you recommend reading.